 JLA Acquisitions Topco Limited is currently assessing the impact of these new accounting standards and amendments.
-The Group does not believe that the amendments to IAS 1 will have a significant impact on the classification of its liabilities, as it does not have convertible debt instruments.

 The Group does not expect any other standards issued by the IASB, but not yet effective, to have a material impact on the group.